4shub/followback/README.md

 ### Usage
-You need Node and NPM to run this program.
+You need Node and NPM to run this program and a valid twitter key to use this program

-You need a twitter key to use this program
+Download it, navigate to the root of these files in cmd/terminal and type "node app.js"

-Download it, navigate to the root in cmd/terminal and type "node app.js" and go to localhost:3030 in your browser.
+To view the application go to localhost:3030 in your browser.

 To change the group of twitter users to follow, replace the names in the array (found in Data.js) with the users you want others to follow.